tabemann/zeptoforth/README.md

     utils/make_uf2_image.sh <version> <platform> <TTY device> <build>

 which will build `bin/<version>/<platform>/zeptoforth_<build>-<version>.uf2` and the associated `.ihex` and `.bin` files.
 Note that when using `utils/make_uf2_image.sh` multiple times in a row the user must manually execute `erase-all` at the console between them.
+If you are building a USB console based image, there `make_uf2_image.sh` will mention an extra reboot step and recommend using `download_uf2_image.sh` to avoid problems with the USB console takikng over in the middle of the build operation.

 ## Other Terminal Emulators

 Another terminal emulator one may use is picocom, which has many of the same considerations here as GNU Screen.
-For this reason it is not recommended for mass code uploads, for which `codeload3.py` is a better choice, and rather is limited in practice to interactive usage.
+For this reason it is not recommended for mass code uploads, for which `codeload3.sh` is a better choice, and rather is limited in practice to interactive usage.

 If one is using swdcom (assuming one has already built it and installed `swd2` in some suitable location such as `/usr/local/bin` and that one has already written the `zeptoforth_swdcom-<version>.bin` binary to the board), simply execute `swd2`.
 This will provide a terminal session with zeptoforth.
 To upload Forth code to execute to the board, execute in the directory from which `swd2` was executed: